 I believe in peace, BITCH

-Bruce Springsteen, in the song "Long Time Comin'," on the subject of raising a child:
+- In the song "Long Time Comin'," on the subject of raising a child:

 "I Reach 'neath your shirt, lay my hands across your belly